+I am very pleased to be able to recommend Annie.
+She took the time to get to know me and discover what was important to me.
+Annie was able to insightfully pick up on my preferences and attuned her suggestions and ideas to ones she felt would suit me, always careful to ensure it was what I liked and what would fit around me and my family.
+I felt my needs for the project and taste in design were respected and taken into consideration.
 The final design was presented to me as a 3D walk-through and Annie had done even more than I'd expected.
-She had taken the design brief and used her knowledge and design skill to come up with ideas for how to use the space in ways I never would have thought of for myself.
-She ended up virtually transforming the whole ground floor of my house, giving me an opportunity to see the potential that it has, both in a practical and aesthetic sense.
-There are many opportunities that I can see I would have missed out on if I had opted for my own simple ideas for how to transform the space.
+She had taken the design brief and used her knowledge and design skill for ideas to use the space I never would have thought of.
+She ended up virtually transforming the whole ground floor giving me the ability to see the potential in a practical and aesthetic sense.
+I can see I would have missed out if I had opted for my own ideas to transform the space.
 I will certainly take a lot away from having worked with Annie.

 furniture, decor, lighting, accessories

 Knock through for new kitchen and dining area